BitcoinDesign/Guide/guide/payments/units-and-symbols.md

 | satoshi      | sat          | 0.000 000 01      |
 | millisatoshi | msat         | 0.000 000 000 01  |

-For more information, see the bitcoin Wiki:
+For more information, see the Bitcoin Wiki:

 - [Units](https://en.bitcoin.it/wiki/Units)
 - [Satoshi](https://en.bitcoin.it/wiki/Satoshi_(unit))